 House Fiscal Agency Page 1 of 4

-&lt;sup>1 The act defines person as including an individual, partnership, association, corporation, business trust, labor organization, or any other private entity.
+&lt;sup>1 HB 4005 would remove "other private entity" from the list of bodies defined as a "person" under the labor mediation act.
+A person would mean an individual, partnership, association, corporation, business trust, or labor organization.